 Having line of sight and a clear focus on those partners where you have the best engagement and strategic fit will be critical to your success in 2020.
 This also means thinking about which end-customers you are targeting and making sure you have the right partners, carrying out the right activity to reach those segments.

-2. Have you got the right programme in place to maximise your partnerships?
+2. Have you got the right partner marketing programme in place to maximise your partnerships?

 3. Are you able to provide the right level of personalisation?

 Being more targeted will also be essential for success.
 As partners go out to end customers, think about the use cases of that partner and who specifically the end customer is.
 For example, if you are a security vendor developing use cases with a partner targeting the health sector, how the technology and joint value proposition addresses the needs of a patient and a clinician is much more compelling than talking high level about security threats.
 Use cases bring subjects to life in a simple way and capture imagination, and can easily scale in the right way.

 4. Have you got the right ecosystem in place?

 In 2019, the number of channel firms that partnered frequently with newer entrants to the ecosystem increased from 20% to 30% compared to 20184